XL Recordings: XL Studio

 In early 2008, Russell transformed the rear garage of the label's Ladbroke Grove headquarters into a small, in-house recording and mixing studio called XL Studio.
-It served as a makeshift studio space for the label's various artists and his own projects until producer Rodaidh McDonald was assigned in September of that year to manage and properly equip it in preparation for The xx to record their self-titled debut album.
+It served as a makeshift studio space for the label's various artists and his own projects until producer Rodaidh McDonald was assigned in September of that year to manage and properly equip it in preparation for the xx to record their self-titled debut album.
 According to McDonald, "before Richard brought me in to be Studio Manager, it was just a bit of a free-for-all.
 Artists could come in and rehearse, demo or write here and things like that ... but it was good idea and we decided we should be stepping it up and making records here."
 Russell and McDonald were inspired by the success of modest studios such as Hitsville U.S.A. and wanted to create an economic, non-commercial space.

 Set up specifically with the xx in mind, XL Studio features little outboard gear and is equipped with a Neotek Élan custom 24-channel mixing console, Yamaha NS10 studio monitors, and instruments that include an upright piano, Roland Juno-60, Moog Prodigy, Vox Continental organ, and Sequential Circuits Pro-One synthesizer.
 Russell and McDonald augmented the studio to twice its original size after the xx's album, which was done in what became the studio's control room; they incorporated an adjacent office as the studio's live room for musicians.

-In 2016, the WSDG completed the construction of a new recording studio in the basement of the XL Recordings offices in New York City.
+In 2016, Walters-Storyk Design Group (WSDG) completed the construction of a new recording studio in the basement of the XL Recordings offices in New York City.

 Roster

-Notable artists
+XL Recordings

-As of 2023, XL Recordings is home to a range of artists including:
+As of 2025, XL Recordings is home to a range of artists including: